Nonye2K3/chia/INSTALL.md

 The Chia plotting process takes multiple of hours to complete.
 If the computer or hard drives goes to sleep during the plotting process, the plotting fails and you will need to start over.
 Please ensure all sleep, hibernate and power saving modes for your computer and hard drives are disabled before starting the Chia plotting process.
 In the future, Chia will have resume plot feature.
 In the meantime, if you do get a failed plot, delete all `*.tmp` files before starting a new plot.

-## Updating from RC1/2/3/4:
+## Updating from RC1/2/3/4/5:

 Keys and configs from Beta 19 and newer should automatically migrate.
-For more details, read the [FAQ](https://github.com/Chia-Network/chia-blockchain/wiki/FAQ#how-do-i-upgrade-and-keep-my-keys-and-plots). **Release Candidate 5's blockchain is new and does not bring forward previous test chia.**
+For more details, read the [FAQ](https://github.com/Chia-Network/chia-blockchain/wiki/FAQ#how-do-i-upgrade-and-keep-my-keys-and-plots). **Release Candidate 6's blockchain is new and does not bring forward previous test chia.** **If you install before the green flag is dropped, you will be in wait mode where you can plot and connect to peers but will start farming automatically when the test launch happens ~9AM PST 3/12/21.**

 # Windows